microsoft/SGN/README.md

 ## Reference

-This repository holds the codes for the following paper:
+This repository holds the code for the following paper:

 [Semantics-Guided Neural Networks for Efficient Skeleton-Based Human Action Recognition](https://arxiv.org/abs/1904.01189).
 CVPR, 2020.